Moonrat

-The moonrat (Echinosorex gymnura) is a southeast Asian species of mammal in the family Erinaceidae (hedgehogs and gymnures).
+The moonrat (Echinosorex gymnura) is a southeast Asian species of mammal in the family Erinaceidae (the hedgehogs and gymnures).
 It is the only species in the genus Echinosorex.
 The moonrat is a fairly small, primarily carnivorous animal which, despite its name, is not closely related to rats or other rodents.
 The scientific name is sometimes given as Echinosorex gymnurus, but this is incorrect.

 Description

 The moonrat has a distinct pungent odor with strong ammonia content, different from the musky smell of carnivorans.
 There are two subspecies: E. g. gymnura is found in Sumatra and the Thai-Malay Peninsula; E. g. alba is found in Borneo.
 In the former the head and frontal half of the body are white or grey-white; the remaining is mainly black.
 The latter subspecies is generally white (alba means white in Latin), with a sparse scattering of black hairs; it appears totally white from a distance.
 Those from western Borneo tend to have a greater proportion of black hairs than those from the east, but animals from Brunei appear intermediate.
 Largely white E. g. gymnura also occur, but they are rare.